-This international superstore sells all of your Turkish needs, from culinary ingredients to kids books.
-Tulumba's is a well organized and very user-friendly site with reasonable prices and an impressive housewares section.
-You will find daily fresh simit, stuffed grape leaves, baldo rice, and halal beef soujouk, as well as Turkish coffee, of course.
-There is also an evil eye luck charms section if you happen to have a need.
-Free shipping is available depending on weight and purchase total.
+This international superstore sells all of your Turkish needs, from culinary ingredients to children's books.
+Tulumba's is a well organized with reasonable prices and an impressive housewares section.
+You will find fresh simit, stuffed grape leaves, baldo rice, and halal beef soujouk, as well as Turkish coffee, of course.

 06 of 09

-Good customer service and a great selection of Middle Eastern food can be found at the Istanbul Supermarket, which operates out of Chicago and has a storefront there as well.
+Good customer service and a great selection of Middle Eastern food can be found at the Istanbul Market and Cafe, which operates out of Chicago and has a storefront there as well.
 Their online offerings include desserts, coffees and teas, snacks, pulses and grains, herbs and spices, sauces, candy, and kitchenware items.

 07 of 09

-Actually located in Lebanon, this online grocer has been shipping worldwide for almost 20 years.
+Located in Lebanon, this online grocer has been shipping worldwide since 2000.
 They offer bakery items, coffee, herbs and spices, nuts, pantry items, and Arabic confections.
-For a special gift, consider the "z box," which includes sweets, spices, coffee, and jam.
-Shipping begins at $16 for about 1 pound.
+For a special gift, consider the "z box," which includes items such as sweets, spices, coffee, and jam.
+Shipping begins at $20 for orders under 2 pounds.

 08 of 09